o-peter/reson-dsp/README.md

 ![CI](https://github.com/o-peter/reson-dsp/actions/workflows/ci.yml/badge.svg)

-`reson` is a small C++23 DSP utility library focused on real-time-safe audio processing primitives.
+`reson` is a small cross-platform C++23 DSP utility library focused on real-time-safe audio processing primitives.
 It provides a clean `std::span`-based API, denormal handling, and measured performance.

 The core library is dependency-free and framework-agnostic: it does not depend